Every Sunday, 7:30 AM - 1:15 PM

 Develop a plan to address one critical personal growth need.

-No eating after 7:00 pm (please make common sense modifications based upon medical conditions and work schedule).
+- No eating after 7 pm (modify as needed based upon medical conditions & work schedule).

 Note: Sundays are exempt from Lent “food” regulations.
 Behavioral regulations are binding throughout.
 However, persons are cautioned against eating excessively rich foods on Sundays if fasting during the week.
 The dramatic shift if dietary practice can cause stomach upset and digestive complications.